AnsonYua/cardGameMobile/designRef/doc/refactorBattleAnimation.md

 i want you help me refactor the updateSlot especially the logic for handling battle animation.

 goals
-- replace the current animation flow (lockedSlots + mixed render) with a new flow
+- replace the old lockedSlots + mixed render flow with an event-driven snapshot flow
-- during battle animation: render all slots from last gameEnv snapshot
+- keep a preview snapshot for affected slots and update it as events finish
-- after the animation finishes: render the current gameEnv snapshot
+- hide slots during the battle animation itself, then show them again when it finishes

 current architecture (refactor status)
 - centralized queue + render controller